 Alosa Health has two active contracts with the National Association of County and City Health Officials (NACCHO) and the CDC.
 Both contracts focus on academic detailing pilot programs in the state of Delaware.
 One contract is for academic detailing in New Castle County on the topic of integrating positive and adverse childhood experiences into pediatric care.
 For this project, Alosa is conducting academic detailing sessions with pediatric providers on the topics of positive and adverse childhood experiences and how they shape patient health outcomes.
 The second contract is based in Suffolk County and involves conducting academic detailing sessions with primary care providers about harm reduction strategies and resources available in southern Delaware.

-In late 2019, Alosa was awarded a contract by the Pennsylvania Department of Health to conduct academic detailing outreach to providers across the state of Pennsylvania as part of a federal Overdose Data to Action grant.
+In 2023, Alosa was awarded a contract by the New Hampshire Department of Health and Human Services, Division of Public Health Services to conduct academic detailing outreach to primary care providers throughout the state via funding from a CDC Overdose Data to Action (OD2A) grant.

 Our longest-running program, Alosa Health trains and manages a team of clinical educators that are on the ground across the state of Pennsylvania.
 Alosa Health collaborates with PACE to annually develop modules on three clinical topics relating to care of the elderly and provides content training and academic detailing skill-building for the clinical educators.